 3― And another sign was seen in heaven: and behold, a great red dragon having seven heads and ten horns, and on his heads seven diadems.

 And: Grk. kai, conj. another: Grk. allos, adj., other, another (of more than two), different.
 HELPS adds "another of a similar type." sign: Grk. sēmeion.
 See verse 1 above. was seen: Grk. horaō, aor. pass.
 See verse 1 above. in: Grk. en, prep. heaven: Grk. ouranos with the definite article.
 See verse 1 above.
 The second sign now appears before John, also in heaven. a great: Grk. megas, adj.
 See verse 1 above. red: Grk. purrhos, fire-colored or red. dragon: Grk. drakōn means serpent or dragon, a figurative term for the devil.
 Danker defines the name as "a mythical caricature of a snake," except that he is no myth.
 "Dragon" is the first of seven names given to the enemy of the woman and her children in this chapter.

 having: Grk. echō, pres. part.
-See the previous verse. seven: Grk. hepta, the numeral seven. heads: pl. of Grk. kephalē, head as a term of anatomy and also fig. used of a position to which others are subordinate. and: Grk. kai. ten: Grk. deka, the numeral ten. horns: pl. of Grk. keras, horn or horn-like projection.
+See the previous verse. seven: Grk. hepta, the cardinal number seven. heads: pl. of Grk. kephalē, head as a term of anatomy and also fig. used of a position to which others are subordinate. and: Grk. kai. ten: Grk. deka, the cardinal number ten. horns: pl. of Grk. keras, horn or horn-like projection.
 In Hebrew the horn is a symbol of power (Mounce).
 The enemy of God and every believer is known by many names in Scripture, but in Revelation is principally seen as a dragon.
 Associated with the name Satan (verse 9 below), the dragon was a frequent visitor to heaven at least in the early earth history (Job 1:6).